Boundary behavior of special cohomology classes arising from the Weil representation: Introduction

 \section{Introduction}

-The cohomology of arithmetic quotients of a symmetric space $D$ associated to a reductive Lie Group $G$ is of fundamental interest in number theory and for the field of automorphic forms.
-One very attractive topic in this area is the construction of non-trivial cohomology classes via the embedding of $H \hookrightarrow G$ for suitable subgroups $H$.
-Classes of these geometrically defined cycles are often called (generalized) modular symbols or also "special" cycles.
+The cohomology of arithmetic quotients $X = \G \back D$ of a symmetric space $D$ associated to a reductive Lie group $G$ is of fundamental interest in number theory and for the field of automorphic forms.
+For dual reductive pairs, one can apply the ``geometric theta correspondence'' (see below) obtained by the Weil representation to construct cohomology classes on locally symmetric spaces associated to these groups.
+One very attractive aspect of this method is that the classes obtained in this way often give rise to Poincar\'e dual forms for geometrically defined, ``special'' cycles arising via the embedding $H \hookrightarrow G$ of suitable subgroups $H$.